oliviawestmacottssw/SSW.Rules.Content/rules/do-you-update-your-build-to-use-the-executebatchtemplate-build-process-template/rule.md

 ---

-Update your Build to use the ExecuteBatchTemplate Build Process Template.
+​Update your Build to use the ExecuteBatchTemplate Build Process Template.
 A sample ExecuteBatchTemplate can be found [here](/Documents/ExecuteBatchTemplate2012APv002.xaml).

 ![ If the ExecuteBatchTemplate is available in the dropdownlist on the Process tab, select it and continue in the next section](execute-batch-1.jpg)